By using this site, you agree to the Privacy Policy and Terms of Use.

 Step 6: Join Astronomy Communities

-Learning becomes more exciting when your part of a community.
+Learning becomes more exciting when you're part of a community.
 Whether online or offline, joining a group of space enthusiasts helps you stay motivated, share ideas, and get answers to your questions.
+You can:

 • Join local astronomy clubs